NAATI CCL 8 Must-Know Exam Tips - from NAATI Accredited Paraprofessional Interpreter

 1. Always take notes in English

 Generally we tend to write faster in English than in Nepali.
-We all can agree that writing and/or typing in Nepali is a bit slower as there are too many characters and modifications as well.
-When it comes to note taking, we do not write a full sentence or a full word.
+We all can agree that writing and/or typing in Nepali is a bit slower as there are too many characters and modifications.
+When it comes to note-taking, we do not write a full sentence or a complete word.
 We only write few letters, for example ‘msg’ for message, ‘popn’ for population, and so on.
-This method of writing an incomplete word for note taking can prove to be very difficult with Nepali words.
+This method of writing an incomplete word for taking notes can prove to be very difficult with Nepali words.

 If you don’t believe me, you can see it for yourself.
-Download our free audio sample file or go to our YouTube channel and practise note-taking in both languages.
-You’ll then realise that it’s much easier to take notes in English regardless of the dialogue-language.
-However, while taking notes in the exam, if the English word for any Nepali word does not strike immediately, then simply write down that word in Nepali.
-You might memorise the translation of that word later on.
+Download our free resources or go to NepaliNaati’s YouTube channel and practise note-taking in both languages.
+You’ll then realise that it’s much easier to take notes in English regardless of the segment’s language.
+However, while taking notes in the exam, if you cannot think of the English translation for a Nepali word immediately, then simply write down that word in Nepali as it is.
+You might memorise the translation of that word later on while speaking.